The first cohomology, derivations and the reductivity of a (meromorphic open-string) vertex algebra: Meromorphic open-string vertex algebras, modules and cohomology

 where $C_{z_{2}}$ and $C_{0}$ are circles centered at $z_{2}$ and $0$, respectively, with radii less than $|z_{2}|$.
 By the definition of $g_{w}$, (\ref{wt-1-der-4}) gives

 proving that $g_{w}$ is a derivation from $V$ to $W$. \epfv

 We shall call the derivation in Proposition \ref{wt-1-der} a {\it zero-mode derivation} since it is in fact the zero-mode of the right vertex operator of the element $w$.
-We shall denote the subspace of $\hat{H}_{\infty}^{1}(V, W)$ by $\hat{Z}_{\infty}^{1}(V, W)$.
+We shall denote the subspace of $\hat{H}_{\infty}^{1}(V, W)$ consisting of the cosets containing zero-mode derivations by $\hat{Z}_{\infty}^{1}(V, W)$.

 {\thesection.\arabic{equation}} {\thesection.\arabic{thm}}